What to Expect at Your Virginia Workers Compensation Hearing – Call Workers Comp Lawyer Corey Pollard

 When it appears there is no material fact in dispute as to any contested issue, determination will proceed on the record.
 After each party has been given the opportunity to file a written statement on the evidence supporting a claim or defense, the Commission shall enter a decision on the record.

 If your claim is chosen for a decision on the record, the Commission will issue a schedule for written statements.
 Usually each party has 20 days to submit its initial written statement and an additional 10 days to respond to the other party’s initial written statement.
 The Commission will allow additional time to file a written statement if you have a good reason for requesting additional time.
+It’s important to have an experienced workers’ comp lawyer who is a good writer handle this type of hearing.

 The benefit of receiving an on-the-record determination is that you will likely receive a decision much quicker than if you go to a full workers compensation evidentiary hearing.
 A few months quicker, in fact.
 But a fast decision is not a good thing unless you’re able to present all the evidence in support of claim and win.